top of page

 The High Line Park, New York City

 3. The Parks: Tourists head to Central Park but locals hang out in their neighborhood parks.
 Check out the larger parks in the other boroughs: Journey to Van Cortlandt Park in the Bronx; Cunningham Park, Alley Pond Park, Kissena Park or Flushing Meadows-Corona Park in Queens; Prospect Park or Carnarsie Pier in Brooklyn (as well as the entire Coney Island area) and Latourette Park in Staten Island.
 Golf, swim, bicycle or just sit out under a tree.
 Other parks include Clove Lakes Park (Staten Island), Kissena Park (Queens), and Shirley Temple State Park (fee may be required for cars) in Brooklyn.
+Each park has a website that will list activities that are usually free or very low cost.

 Places to See in NYC